 - The Liberty Aviation Museum hosts numerous special events throughout the year including Band Hanger dances to adventure rides on historic aircraft.
 Additional information can be found on their website.

-- Nearby attractions include: African Safari Wildlife Park, Mon-Ami Restaurant and Historic Winery, Catawba and East Harbor State Parks, Put-in-Bay Island, and Marblehead Lighthouse State Park.
+- Nearby attractions include: African Safari Wildlife Park, The Gideon Owen Wine Company, Catawba and East Harbor State Parks, Put-in-Bay Island, and Marblehead Lighthouse State Park.

 - If you plan on visiting Put-in-Bay, you will find the Miller Passenger & Vehicle Ferries just a short distance from the museum.
 For more information about the ferry, golf cart and bike rentals, island events, and accommodations click here.